-As in any multi-engine aircraft, stall recovery in the Twin Comanche should be initiated at the first indication of a pre-stall buffet or warning light.
+As in any multi-engine aircraft, stall recovery in the Twin Comanche should be initiated at the first indication of a pre-stall buffet, warning light or horn.
 The aircraft should not be permitted to develop into a full stall.